Super-Earth: 2024

-2025

-On 23 October 2025, the super-Earth GJ 251 c, a rocky exoplanet four times massive as Earth, was discovered in the Gemini constellation by a team of scientists and researchers from Pennsylvania State University.

 In the Solar System

 The Solar System contains no known super-Earths.
 Earth is the largest terrestrial planet in the Solar System, and all larger planets have both at least 14 times the mass of Earth and thick gaseous envelopes without well-defined rocky or watery surfaces; that is, they are either gas giants or ice giants, not terrestrial planets.

 It has been proposed that the presence of gas giants, namely Jupiter, might have prevented the inward migration of primordial super-Earths into the inner Solar System.
 This could explain why the Solar System does not possess a super-Earth close to the Sun, unlike more than half of the planetary systems studied by Kepler.
-The Grand tack hypothesis has also been used to explain this lack of hot super-Earths within the Solar System.
+The grand tack hypothesis has also been used to explain this lack of hot super-Earths within the Solar System.
 The fact that there are barely any asteroids or planetesimals inside the orbit of Mercury led some astronomers believing that a super-Earth might have formed in proximity to the Sun, cleared its neighborhood and got destroyed by the Sun.

 In January 2016, the existence of a hypothetical super-Earth ninth planet in the Solar System, referred to as Planet Nine, was proposed as an explanation for the orbital behavior of six trans-Neptunian objects, but it is speculated to also be an ice giant like Uranus or Neptune.
-A refined model in 2019 constrains it to around five Earth masses; planets of this mass are probably Mini-Neptunes.
+A refined model in 2019 constrains it to around five Earth masses; planets of this mass are probably mini-Neptunes.